a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 # Exercise 1 a: Using pack ☑️

-Create a GUI with 4 labels using the pack() geometry as shown in the below images

-The	first image	shows	the	original display and	the	second image shows	what	happens	when	the	window	is	resized
+Create a GUI with 4 labels using the pack() geometry as shown in the below images.
+The	first image	shows	the	original display and	the	second image shows	what	happens	when	the	window	is	resized.

 ![image](https://github.com/a-subhani/CodeLab-II-Python-2023/assets/70882239/961eccd9-0750-4fd5-b553-421e4d0b8d7e)

 ![image](https://github.com/a-subhani/CodeLab-II-Python-2023/assets/70882239/53b0d1f2-b58d-4709-8d5b-ad8b0c908ba8)

-Create an integer list and perform following operations
-- Create an int list with 10 values
+### Additional information
-Borders and Background (many widgets, including Frames)
+Attribute values for many widgets, including Frames for Borders and Background
-- bd - border width, example bd=5
+- bd is used for border width.
+For example bd=5
-- Relief - border style (FLAT, RAISED, GROOVE, SUNKEN, RIDGE)
+- Relief is used for border-style values are FLAT, RAISED, GROOVE, SUNKEN, and RIDGE.
+For example relief=RAISED
--         - FLAT (default) no border shows
--         - Example relief=RAISED
-- bg - background color, example bg="white" or bg="#FFFFFF"
+- bg is used background color.For example bg="white" or bg="#FFFFFF"
+Pack arguments
+- Fill: Fills the space with the widget, Values are  Y, X, BOTH.
+For example fill=Y
+- Expand: The size of the button is expanded if the window is maximized.
+Values are 0,1, any number,YES, NO. For example  expand=0 (default) no expansion

 &nbsp;
 &nbsp;